Kellegram/create-astral-server/README.md

 4. Open rcon.yaml and put a matching password from your .env file.
 If you edited the rcon port, make sure to change it here too.

 ### Config files
 This container exposes the config folder as a docker volume.
 Unless you changed something, it should be located in `/var/lib/docker/volumes/`.
 Feel free to edit these as needed.
+For now there is no way provided to merge config changes in updates with your custom changes.
+You will need to keep track yourself.
+Making a basic shell script that edits these configs with sed might be desirable and easier than manually re-doing it every time.

 ### Adding mods
 If you want to add additional mods to the server, the best way to do it would be to put them in the `extra_mods` folder.
 They will be copied over to the container for you.
 Just treat that folder as if it was the `mods/` folder on the server.